Does your child seem to be struggling to get their meaning across?

 - Difficulty combining 2 words (e.g. mommy go, my shoe) by 30 months of age

 We’re not sure what causes late talking, but we do know some factors involved.
-Boys are at greater risk than girls, as are babies who were born premature.
+Boys are at greater risk than girls, as are babies who were born prematurely.
 If you were a late talker yourself, it’s more likely that your child will be as well.

-Your speech therapist will work with you and your child to create a collaborative approach for care.
+Your speech therapist will work with you and your child to create a collaborative approach to care.
 Because you are your child’s primary caregiver, your speech therapist will help you to identify opportunities to improve your child’s speech.